-The Council has delivered 79% of its revised capital programme in 2018/2019 which compares to 83.6% in 2017/2018.
-The importance of the capital programme in the delivery of strategic and financial objectives has never been more important and where underspends against capital allocations have been reported, these being challenged to ensure spending is timely and in accordance with corporate priorities.
-The Council continues to fund its capital programme through a mix of borrowing, capital receipts, grants and other external contributions.
-Funding for capital projects is integrated into financial planning processes and aligned to the delivery of the Council's strategic priorities.
+The council has delivered 84% of its revised capital programme in 2019/2020 which compares to 79% in 2018/2019.
+Where underspends against capital allocations have been reported, these have been challenged to ensure spending is timely and in accordance with corporate priorities.
+It is acknowledged that the worldwide Coronavirus pandemic is likely to have an adverse impact on the council's ability to deliver its capital programme in 2020/2021 and this will be reflected within the council's updated finance and commissioning plans.

-Capital and long term investment is necessary to deliver the Council's key priorities and ambitions.
-However affordability is a key factor when considering any long term investment.
+The council continues to fund its capital programme through a mix of borrowing, capital receipts, grants and other contributions.
+Funding for capital projects is integrated into financial planning processes and aligned to the delivery of the council's strategic priorities.
+Capital and long-term investment is necessary to deliver the council's key priorities and ambitions.
+However, affordability is a key factor when considering any long term investment.
 Based upon the current approved capital programme, financing costs are forecast to be maintained within an affordable envelope.

 However, with reducing net revenue budgets, the percentage of spend already tied up in borrowing costs may steadily increase even without additional borrowing.
 Borrowing therefore needs to be in accordance with prudential borrowing principles.
-The Council has well established appraisal processes in place and any new borrowing will be predicated on the preparation of a sound business case which is closely aligned to the Council's key outcomes and financial strategy.

-The Council's current strategy is to use cash balances to fund the capital programme where possible.
+The council has well established appraisal processes in place and any new borrowing will be predicated on the preparation of a sound business case which is closely aligned to the council's key outcomes and financial strategy.
+The council's current strategy is to use cash balances to fund the capital programme where possible.
 This approach, referred to as internal borrowing, minimises the cost of borrowing and reduces credit risk on investments.
 Overall borrowing levels remain manageable and under continued review.

-As at year end, the Council had £128.2m of external borrowing.
-The Council has operated within its prudential borrowing limit during the year and no problems are anticipated for future years at this stage.
-Net financing costs represented 7.4% of net revenue stream in 2018/2019 and are projected to remain below 10% in 2019/2020.
-Whilst the Council is undertaking further borrowing over the medium term financial planning period to support its economic and regeneration ambitions, these investments are expected to lead to an overall increase in the Council's overall tax base.
+As at year end, the council had £148.6m of external borrowing.
+The council has operated within its prudential borrowing limit during the year and no problems are anticipated for future years at this stage.
+Net financing costs remained below 10% in 2019/2020 and are projected to continue to do so in 2020/2021.

+Whilst the council is undertaking further borrowing over the medium-term financial planning period to support its economic and regeneration ambitions, these investments are expected to lead to an overall increase in the council's overall tax base.